Earth Challenge 2020 A Citizen Science Initiative

 Woodrow Wilson International Center for Scholars, and U.S. Department of State,

 Earth Challenge 2020: A Citizen Science Initiative

+The modern environmental movement was born on the first Earth Day in 1970, when 20 million people joined together changing the way we understand and manage the environment.
+Today, with the inclusion of new communications technology, people have the capacity to measure and make decisions about their own environment.
 With the support of valued partners and global citizens, Earth Challenge 2020 has the potential to be the largest coordinated citizen science project ever attempted on Earth.

 Earth Day Network